What is the Law Regarding Employment in Johnson County?

-Majority of the time employment is considered to be "at-will", although in some instances there might be an employment contract between the employer and employee for a set period of time.
+Most forms of work relationships are "at-will", though in some circumstances the employer and employee will have an employment contract for a set period of time.
 In "at-will" employment, either the employer or the worker may terminate the job at any time, just as long as the reasons for doing so are not illegal.
-When the parties use an employment contract, the terms of employment will be controlled by their state and federal laws, as applied to people living in Johnson County.
+Laws of both the state and federal government decide which employment terms are valid and enforceable should there be a contract between the Johnson County employee and employer.

 Anti-Discrimination laws in Johnson County